yuzi-zly/yuzi-zly/README.md

 ### Hi There! 👋
-I'm Lingyu Zhang, a PhD student in the Department of Computer Science and Technology 💻, Nanjing University 🐳.
+- 🐳 I'm Lingyu Zhang, a Ph.D. student at the spar group, the Institute of Computer Science (ICS), Department of Computer Science and Technology, Nanjing University.
+- 🧑‍🎓 Before joining ICS, I obtained my Bachelor’s in Computer Science and Technology from Kuang Yaming Honors School, Nanjing University, Jiangsu, China in 2021.

 ### More Infos 📖